I Want To Be A Paleontologist!

 What background do I need in college?

-Strong background in the sciences is absolutely essential, with strong concentration in both biology and geology.
+A strong background in the sciences is absolutely essential along with a strong concentration in both biology and geology.
 An undergraduate institution should be chosen on the basis of its quality of general science education and especially the quality of its biology and geology programs.
 At this stage the student often has to make a difficult decision about whether to major in biology or geology.
 The ideal arrangement is a double-major, with full undergraduate training in both biology and geology.
 If this is not possible, the best solution is to major in one and take substantial course work in the other.
 Liberal arts courses should not be ignored.
 A good reading knowledge of a modern language (especially German, French or Russian) should be obtained as an undergraduate.
 Don't wait until graduate school!
 At least a full year of chemistry, physics, and mathematics through calculus, are required by most graduate programs and should be taken as early as possible as an undergraduate.

 The courses that are most pertinent to paleontology include the following: mineralogy, stratigraphy/sedimentation, sedimentary petrology, invertebrate paleontology, ecology, invertebrate and vertebrate zoology, evolutionary biology, genetics.